underscore-finance/underscore-docs/README.md

 ---
-description: Your Financial Command Center, Reimagined
+description: Your Money, Working 24/7
 ---

-# Underscore Protocol: Intelligent Financial Automation
+# Underscore Protocol: Your Money, Working 24/7

-Transform your static wallet into a dynamic financial operating system.
-One that connects to every top DeFi protocol, enables automated strategies through secure delegation, and maintains institutional-grade security — all through a single interface.
+Deposit into **AI-managed Vaults** that optimize yield across DeFi — no wallet setup required.
+Or deploy a **Smart Wallet** with automated payments, secure delegation, and access to 20+ protocols in one place.
+Either way, your funds earn while you sleep.
+No manual management.
+No missed opportunities.

 **Atomic Operations**: Rebalance $500k across five protocols in one transaction.
 Move from Aave's 7% to Morpho's 12% APY in one click.
 Claim rewards, swap to USDC, and re-deploy — what took 15 minutes and 5 transactions now happens instantly.